liveline/jquery-checkallbox/CONTRIBUTING.md

 Regarding code style like indentation and whitespace, **follow the conventions you see used in the source already.**

 ### PhantomJS
 While grunt can run the included unit tests via [PhantomJS](http://phantomjs.org/), this shouldn't be considered a substitute for the real thing.
-Please be sure to test the `test/*.html` unit test file(s) in _actual_ browsers.
+Please be sure to run the `spec/*.html` unit test file(s) in _actual_ browsers.

 See the [Why does grunt complain that PhantomJS isn't installed?](https://github.com/gruntjs/grunt/blob/master/docs/faq.md#why-does-grunt-complain-that-phantomjs-isnt-installed) guide in the [Grunt FAQ](https://github.com/gruntjs/grunt/blob/master/docs/faq.md) for help with installing or troubleshooting PhantomJS.